 The original rhythmic sequence can be distinguished but at times its pattern is masked, as the multiple repeating patterns are playing at once, giving the impression of a swarm of pulsating textures in a suspended stasis.
 The precision of the machine means that fast swarming clusters of notes sound uniformly together but I also broke up this uniformity and embedded this into the MIDI note’s irregular subtleties and inconsistencies that introduce a more “handmade” quality to the texture rather than a quantised uniform system.
 This was achieved by an imprecise method of lining up MIDI notes by hand.
 For instance, many of the glissando lines are not perfectly in time or lined up geometrically in regular intervals, and rather have subtle pauses or glitches, or may even sound unfinished, or incomplete.
 To me this represents an unstable line with a course that is uncertain, appearing to decide its direction in real-time and which could change at any point.
 This is obviously a constructed idea in the piece because all activity is pre-programmed, but this representation of inconsistency is what gives this impression.
 The changing speeds of glissandi lines give a sense of flux that punctuates the piece, and the additional notes and pitched sequences surrounding the repeated patterns break up its regularity.
 The sequence played on the low register creates a muddiness, masking the clarity of the rhythm, becoming a rumbling pulsating sustained tone.

-Hyperbodies takes some of its cues in its handling of temporal layers from Conlon Nancarrow’s multi-tempi approach.
+Hyperbodies takes some of its cues in its handling of temporal layers from Conlon Nancarrow’s multi-tempi approach and his tempo proportion, sound mass canons.
 I was interested in how sheer speed, force, and complex temporal layering opens up new questions like what is gesture without the body?
 And what is heard when the music transitions beyond the realm of human performability?
 Musicologist Rolf Inge Godøy proposes that gestural imagery is “our mental capacity for imagining gestures without seeing them or actually carrying them out, meaning that we can recall and re-experience or even invent new gestures through our ‘inner eye’ and inner sense of movement and effort.”
 (Godøy, 2003, p.
 55).